drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_comp.png){: loading=lazy }
 #### Structure-Based Component

-Positive results were only achieved once Cushman and Ondetti changed their focus from the structure of known inhibitors to trying to understand the nature of the active site of ACE and its biological activity in terms of geometrical binding to the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/structure-based-component-c46a6785'><i class='fa fa-play' aria-hidden='true'></i></button>Positive results were only achieved once Cushman and Ondetti changed their focus from the structure of known inhibitors to trying to understand the nature of the active site of ACE and its biological activity in terms of geometrical binding to the enzyme.
 The Captopril story is considered to be the first structure-based drug design project; their hypothetical model of the active site of angiotensin-converting enzyme was used to guide the design of potential small molecule inhibitors.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.